 Stand beside the dogs as he stops, then look around and stay for a while.
 Try to use treats.
 If it doesn’t work, you have something special.

 When the dog doesn’t pay attention to you, don’t concentrate on him.
 If you want, use the phone and be busy with something.

-After while say “Let’s go” and give a little bit tension on the leash and release it.
+After a while say “Let’s go” and give a little bit of tension on the leash and release it.
 This will make your dog keep walking.

 Properly socialize your dog.